 Be specific on production records about the identity, brand, amount offered and description of the items served.
-The production record template currently in use is out of date and uses language that is not currently applicable (1grain should be 1 oz eq wg , 2meat should be 2 oz eq m/ma).
+Current production records contain a column to list Serving Size/Utensil.
+Please look at the weight vs volume chart provided by the PHN and list each serving size in the appropriate measure, also a best practice may be to list the proper serving utensil as well.
+Another example, instead of apple, list the case number and if the students can take separately.
 It is helpful to include not just portion size, but also crediting, on the production records.
 Instead of putting a 1 in the box under the proper heading, put how the serving size offered credits.
 Crediting in a Nutshell is a new tool for FSD use to help with crediting items, these should then be listed on the production records daily (https://dpi.wi.gov/sites/default/files/imce/school-nutrition/crediting-in-a-nutshell.pdf)